Probiotics and Lyme Disease

 The probiotic yeast Saccharomyces boulardii has been found to prevent pathogenic bacteria like Candida yeasts from adhering to the gut wall.
 Other beneficial species flourish when probiotics are taken and the healthy bacteria in the gut are replenished.

-Saccharomyces boulardii can be found in Optibac Probiotics Saccharomyces Boulardii.
-The Probiotics Database has further information on Saccharomyces boulardii studies.
+Saccharomyces boulardii can be found in Optibac Probiotics.
+The Probiotics database can provide more information on Saccharomyces boulardii.

 Immune boosting and probiotics

-Long-term symptoms, generally termed as 'Post-infectious Lyme disease,' can show and persist long after the infection has been recognised and treated in some people with Lyme disease 6.
-These people have joint and muscular aches, exhaustion, and other symptoms that are comparable to chronic fatigue syndrome (CFS).
-Unfortunately, it's unclear why this occurs and why it only affects a portion of those who catch the illness; nonetheless, it's thought to be caused by tissue damage and immune system overactivity during the initial infection, rather than by recurring infections.
+Long-term symptoms, generally termed as “Post-infectious Lyme disease,” can show and persist long after the infection has been recognized and treated in some people with Lyme disease.
+These people have joint and muscular aches, exhaustion, and other symptoms that are comparable to chronic fatigue syndrome.
+Unfortunately, it's unclear why this occurs and why it only affects a portion of those who have the illness; nonetheless, it's thought to be caused by tissue damage and immune system overactivity during the initial infection, rather than by recurring infections.

-Ticks can contain and transmit additional bacteria, viruses, and parasites in the same bite as the bacteria that causes Lyme disease, which can result in several illnesses (co-infection).
+Ticks can contain and transmit additional bacteria, viruses, and parasites in the same bite as the bacterium that causes Lyme disease, resulting in several illnesses (co-infection).
 Co-infections may exacerbate symptoms and reduce the effectiveness of therapies.

-As a result, it's critical to strengthen our immune systems in order to lower the chance of infection.
+As a result, it's critical to strengthen our immune system to reduce the chance of infection.
 Our gut microbiota, immune system, and neurological system all interact intimately, and the effectiveness of this interaction between our intestinal immune system and gut microbiota is thought to be a good predictor of health and disease.

 Another area where probiotics can help is with digestion.
-70 percent of our immune cells dwell in our gut, which you're certainly well aware of as a practitioner.
-In principle, strengthening your patient's immune function could be a crucial area of attention when it comes to Lyme disease to assist them overcome the infection more effectively.
+Moreover, 70% of our immune cells dwell in our gut.
+In principle, strengthening your patient's immune function could be a crucial area of attention when it comes to Lyme disease to help them overcome the infection more effectively.

-The gastrointestinal system is covered in a variety of friendly bacteria that all operate as a barrier against entering infections, but some species of bacteria appear to have greater immune support capability than others.
-Many pathogens have been shown to be inhibited by strains like Lactobacillus paracasei, which increase the integrity of the gastrointestinal tract and stimulate the secretion of molecules like bacteriocins and defencins, which inhibit the growth of pathogenic bacteria and yeasts in the gut.
+The gastrointestinal system is covered with various friendly bacteria that operate as a barrier against infections; however, some species of bacteria appear to have greater immune support capability than others.
+Many pathogens have been shown to be inhibited by strains like Lactobacillus paracasei, which increase the integrity of the gastrointestinal tract and stimulate the secretion of molecules like bacteriocins and defensins, which inhibit the growth of pathogenic bacteria and yeasts in the gut.

-By improving the integrity of the gastrointestinal system, a number of bacteria strains have been demonstrated to limit the growth of numerous infections.
+By improving the integrity of the gastrointestinal system, a number of bacterial strains have been demonstrated to limit the growth of numerous infections.

 Inflammation and probiotics

-Inflammation may be at blame for many of the symptoms that Lyme disease patients encounter.
-Inflammation is one of the body's natural defences, so it's not always a bad thing; however, long-term and chronic inflammation, such as that seen in some Lyme disease cases years after diagnosis and treatment, can be harmful to the body and lead to systemic inflammation, which can lead to autoimmune conditions like arthritis.
+Inflammation may be the cause of many symptoms that patients with Lyme disease encounter.
+Inflammation is one of the body's natural defenses, so it's not always a bad thing; however, long-term and chronic inflammation, such as that seen in some Lyme disease cases years after diagnosis and treatment, can be harmful to the body and lead to systemic inflammation, which can lead to autoimmune conditions like arthritis.

-Bacterial strains such as Lactobacillus acidophilus NCFM®, Bifidobacteria lactis Bi-07®, and Bifidobacteria lactis Bl-04® have been studied to see if they can aid with immunological function, inflammation, antibiotic side effects, and gut flora balance13.
+Bacterial strains such as Lactobacillus acidophilus NCFM, Bifidobacteria lactis Bi-07, and Bifidobacteria lactis Bl-04 have been studied to see if they can aid with immunological function, inflammation, antibiotic side effects, and gut flora balance.

 Symptoms of the gastrointestinal tract and probiotics